 There are many interesting open problems left for further study.
-Remember that, we use the following assumptions on wireless network model: omnidirectional antenna, single transmission received by all nodes within the vicinity of the transmitter, all nodes have the same transmission range, and nodes are static for a reasonable period of time.
+Remember that, we use the following assumptions on wireless network model: omni-directional antenna, single transmission received by all nodes within the vicinity of the transmitter, all nodes have the same transmission range, nodes being static for a reasonable period of time.
 The problem will become much more complicated if we relax some of these assumptions, although some preliminary follow-up works [37], [38], [39] were done recently.
 Another interesting open problem is to study the dynamic updating of the planar backbone efficiently when nodes are moving in a reasonable speed.
-It is interesting to see the practical performance differences of three methods approximating MCDS by Baker et al., Alzoubi et al., and the one proposed here, in a mobile environment.
-Further, future work is aimed at lowering the constant bounds given in this paper by using a tighter analysis.
+Further future work is to lower the constant bounds given in this paper using a more tighter analysis.